Refund Policy

 8) What happens if you want to complain?

-If you have concerns about whether we have complied with the Privacy Act or this Privacy Policy when collecting or handling your personal information, please write to our Privacy Manager at the address noted above.
+If you have concerns about how we have collected or handled your personal information, or whether we have complied with the Privacy Act or this Privacy Policy, please write to our Privacy Manager at the address noted above.

-Your complaint will be considered by us through our Internal Dispute Resolution Process.
-We will acknowledge your complaint within 24 hours and we will attempt to respond with a decision within 30 days of you making the complaint.
-If we need to investigate your complaint and require further time, we will work with you to agree to an appropriate timeframe to investigate.
-We will provide you with information in relation to referring your complaint to the OAIC if we cannot resolve your complaint.
+We will consider your complaint through our Internal Dispute Resolution Process.
+We will acknowledge your complaint within 24 hours and aim to provide a decision within 30 days.
+If we need more time to investigate, we will work with you to agree an appropriate timeframe.

 9) Your consent